dr-michael-haley/LiteratureReport/README.md

    - matching result link, citations, snippet, and which search terms appear in the snippet.
 5. Normalize affiliations (e.g., `"12 Biological Physics Group, …"` → `"Biological Physics Group"`) and compute per‑author and per‑affiliation metrics.
 6. Generate outputs:
-   - A searchable HTML report with charts and highlighted terms in snippets.
+   - A searchable HTML report with charts, highlighted terms in snippets, and the ability to annotate entries with a dropdown box.
    - A companion CSV (same table) with blank `Claim` and `Notes` columns for you to fill in.
    - The pipeline also saves intermediate CSVs along the way.